AT YOUR SCHOOL

 Early Childhood Learning Center

 ECLC has been supported by IPSF through the innovative teacher grant program, and received grants each year we have participated!
 IPSF grants have sustained teachers in their ongoing quest to deepen and extend student learning in meaningful and developmentally appropriate ways in order to lay the foundation for learning.
 In addition, we have received support though Visual and Performing Arts funding, supported by IPSF, to explore creativity in the arts at preschool.
 Each summer, many of our students participate in the IPSF summer classes to support student success as they transition from ECLC to their TK or K programs.
 This year, ECLC will pursue teacher grants to support innovative instructional programming that promotes inclusive opportunities for ALL learners.

 Principal, Early Childhood Learning Center

 The greatest contribution IPSF makes to our site is the funding to hire qualified instructional assistants for grades K-6.
 IAs allow us to reduce class size by supporting teachers during core instruction.
 IPSF also supports our primary music program, which provides bi-monthly music instruction for our K-3 students.
 One of the most significant, positive impacts that IPSF has contributed to is providing support for our mental health resources.
 We are grateful to be able to offer counseling support to elementary students and their families in need.
 Additionally, our teachers have the opportunity to apply for grants to supplement and enhance classroom instruction each year.
 We are able to increase the quantity of technological devices and innovative instructional materials on campus thanks to these grants.
-The staff, students and parents at Eastshore benefit enormously from the support provide by IPSF and we are thankful!
+The staff, students and parents at Eastshore benefit enormously from the support provided by IPSF and we are thankful!

 Principal, Eastshore Elementary School